sot/acis_thermal_check/doc/source/developing_models.rst

 following steps should be followed.
 A new model needs the following:

 * A subclass of the ``ACISThermalCheck`` class, e.g. ``DPACheck``.
-* This subclass should have
+* This subclass should have information about model validation limits, histogram limits, and a method called ``_calc_model_supp`` which implements additional model components specific to this model.
 * Testing needs to be set up.

 Developing a new thermal model to use with ``acis_thermal_check`` is fairly